Inc44/dotfiles/COMMAND.md

 - `config`: Modify or view the current eGPU configuration
 - `switch`: Switch between available GPUs (iGPU/dGPU and eGPU)

+`exit`: Terminate the current shell session or script

 `faillock --user user --reset`: Reset the faillock counter for user `user`

+`fc-cache`: Rebuild the font cache

+Options:

+- `-f`: Force a rebuild of the cache
+- `-v`: Display detailed information about the process

 `fc-list`: Display all available fonts and styles

+`fdisk disk`: Partition a disk using a command-line interface

+Options:

+`Command (m for help): o`: Create a new empty DOS partition table on the disk `Command (m for help): n`: Add a new partition to the disk `Select (default p): p`: Create a primary partition `Partition number (1-4, default 1): 1`: Choose the partition number `First sector (2048-3907029167, default 2048):`: Specify the starting sector for the partition `Last sector, +/-sectors or +/-size{K,M,G,T,P} (2048-3907029167, default 3907029167): 2099199`: Specify the ending sector or size for the partition
+`Command (m for help): w`: Write the partition table to disk and exit

 `ffmpeg -i input -c copy output`: Copy the media stream from the input file to the output file without re-encoding